-What’s A Common Law Marriage?
+What Is A Common Law Marriage?

 Child Custody Laws, Visitation, And Support In Nevada

-Property Division For Unmarrieds In Nevada
+Property Division For Unmarried Couples In Nevada

 Putative Spouse Doctrine

-The Nevada Supreme Court, in 2004, had a case of Williams vs. Williams.
-It was here that the Putative Spouse Doctrine held “Fairness and equity” to recognize putative spouses when the parties would enter into marriage in good faith without the knowledge of a factual or a legal impediment to their marriage.”
+The Nevada Supreme Court, in 2004, had the case of Williams vs. Williams.
+It was here that the Putative Spouse Doctrine held “Fairness and equity” to recognize putative spouses when the parties enter into marriage in good faith without the knowledge of a factual or a legal impediment to their marriage.”
 Courts held out that this was in keeping with the policy of Nevada to refuse to recognize a common-law marriage or a palimony suit due to the fact that the parties obtained a marriage license and made an attempt to enter into a legally solemnized union.